Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Introduction

-under the assumption that $\ri(\dom(f))\cap \ri(\dom(g))\neq \emptyset$; see \cite[Theorem~31.1]{r}.
+Given a proper convex function $f$ and a proper concave function $g$ defined on $\R^n$, the classical Fenchel-Rockafellar theorem asserts that under the assumption that $\ri(\dom(f))\cap \ri(\dom(g))\neq \emptyset$; see \cite[Theorem~31.1]{r}.
 In the setting of an LCTV space, the validity of \eqref{Eq-Fen-Roc} requires the continuity assumption of either $f$ or $g$ at some point in the intersection of their domains; see, e.g., \cite[Theorem~1.12]{brezis}.
 Nevertheless, this assumption does not reduce to the classical relative interior condition in \cite[Theorem~31.1]{r}.
 To overcome this shortcoming, generalized interior concepts were introduced and applied to further study this theorem.
 Among many generalized interior concepts, we refer the readers to the notion of \emph{quasi-relative interior} introduced by Borwein and Lewis in \cite{bl}.
-Under the assumption that $A(\qri(\dom g))\cap \ri(\dom h) \neq\emptyset$, Borwein and Lewis proved the following strong duality theorem:

-where $g\colon X\to (-\infty,\infty]$ defined on an LCTV space $X$ and $h\colon \R^n\to (-\infty,\infty]$ are proper convex functions, and $A\colon X\to \R^n$ is a continuous linear mapping with its adjoint $A^*$; see \cite[Corollary~4.3]{bl}.
-Note that this new result reduces to the classical Fenchel-Rockafellar theorem in the finite dimensional case with the use of the identity mapping $A$, but it does not provide a full generalization to infinite dimensions.
-Further significant success in this research direction was achieved by Bo\c{t}, Z\u{a}linnescu, and others; see \cite{bot1,bot2,bot3,NgS,zduality, zonuseqri} and the references therein.
+Under the assumption that $A(\qri(\dom g))\cap \ri(\dom h) \neq\emptyset$, Borwein and Lewis proved the following strong duality theorem: where $g\colon X\to (-\infty,\infty]$ defined on an LCTV space $X$ and $h\colon \R^n\to (-\infty,\infty]$ are proper convex functions, and $A\colon X\to \R^n$ is a continuous linear mapping with its adjoint $A^*$; see \cite[Corollary~4.3]{bl}.
+Note that this new result reduces to the classical Fenchel-Rockafellar theorem in the finite-dimensional case with the use of the identity mapping $A$, but it does not provide a full generalization to infinite dimensions.
+Further significant success in this research direction was achieved by Bo\c{t}, Z\u{a}linescu, and others; see \cite{bot1,bot2,bot3,NgS,zduality, zonuseqri} and the references therein.

-The main goal of this paper is to provide a full generalization of the Fenchel-Rockafellar theorem to the LCTV setting using a number of known generalized relative interior concepts along with the regularity condition introduced in our recent paper \cite{CBN}.
-As a consequence, we obtain \eqref{Eq-Fen-Roc} for functions defined on LCTV spaces under the assumption that the sets $\dom(f)-\dom(g)$, $\epi(f)$, and $\epi(f)-\hypo(g)$ have nonempty relative interiors and